-Whip up some simple bean bags with this tutorial!
+Whip up some simple bean bag toys with this tutorial!

-Bean bags are a fun item to have on hand and are a simple, budget-friendly sewing project.
-These DIY bean bags are the perfect way to use up scrap fabric while creating an item that can be used for great screen-free activity and games for kids.
-Once you’ve made a few, scroll down to the end of the article for a list of creative ideas your kids will love.
+Bean bags are a fun toy to have on hand and are a simple, budget-friendly sewing project.
+These DIY bean bags are the perfect way to use up scrap fabric while creating an item that can be used for great screen-free activities and games for kids.
+Once you’ve made a few, scroll down to the end of this article for a list of creative ideas your kids will love.

 Whether you’re a beginner learning to sew or a seasoned crafter looking for a quick project, this bean bag tutorial is easy to follow and requires only basic sewing skills.
 You’ll learn a clever wrapped corner construction technique that gives the completed bean bag a neat, finished look.

-Follow this step-by-step guide along with the our YouTube video to learn how to sew bean bags.
+Follow this step-by-step guide along with our YouTube video to learn how to sew bean bags.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate